surniaulula/wpsso-wc-shipping-delivery-time/readme.txt

 * Select min / max transit times for WooCommerce shipping zones and methods.
 * Increment handling and transit times in half-hours and/or half-days.

-Provides shipping delivery time information to the [WPSSO Core Premium plugin](https://wpsso.com/extend/plugins/wpsso/) and the [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) for Schema ShippingDeliveryTime markup.
-Adding shipping details to your Schema Product markup is especially important if you offer free or low-cost shipping options as this will make your products more appealing in Google search results.
+**Provides shipping delivery time information to the [WPSSO Core Premium plugin](https://wpsso.com/extend/plugins/wpsso/) and the [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) for Schema (aka Schema.org) ShippingDeliveryTime markup.
+Adding shipping details to your Schema Product markup is especially important if you offer free or low-cost shipping options as this will make your products more appealing in Google search results.**

 <h3>WPSSO Core Plugin Required</h3>